Colleen Glenney Boggs

 Professor of EnglishProfessor of Women's and Gender Studies

 Colleen Glenney Boggs is a scholar of nineteenth-century American literature.
 She has particular expertise in the literatures of the American Civil War, animal studies, transatlantic studies, literary theory and gender studies.
 The recipient of prestigious fellowships from the American Antiquarian Society -- National Endowment for the Humanities, the American Philosophical Society, and the Mellon Foundation, she has published two books: Animalia Americana: Animal Representations and Biopolitical Subjectivity (Columbia University Press, 2013) and Transnationalism and American Literature: Literary Translation 1773-1892 (Routledge, 2007; paperback 2009).
 Her articles have appeared in American Literature, PMLA, Cultural Critique, and J19, among others.
 Together with Andrew Taylor (University of Edinburgh) and Laura Doyle (University of Massachusetts, Amherst), she co-edits the book series Edinburgh Studies in Transatlantic Literatures and Cultures.
 She is currently serving on the PMLA Editorial Board.
 Her monograph-in-progress is entitled "Civil War Substitutes: How the Military Draft Changed American Literature," and has an edited volume on Teaching the Literatures of the American Civil War forthcoming with the Modern Language Association.
-In 2012, she was appointed as the Director of the Leslie Center for the Humanities, where she has launched an initiative in “medical humanities” that is the recipient of a CHCI/ Mellon Foundation research grant.
+From 2011-2015, she served as the Director of the Leslie Center for the Humanities, where she launched an initiative in “medical humanities” that was the recipient of a CHCI/ Mellon Foundation research grant.
 She has presented her work broadly in national and international venues, most recently as a Distinguished Professor at the Center for American Studies in Rome.